pixee/docs/docs/configuring.md

 ## Configuring Automatic Formatting

 Many projects enforce a consistent code style by using automatic code formatters.
-This section contains instructions for configuring GitHub Actions to automatically format PRs that are created by Pixeebot.
+This section contains instructions for configuring GitHub Actions to automatically format PRs that are created by Pixee.

 ### Python

 The most popular Python code formatter is [Black](https://black.readthedocs.io/en/stable/).
-To automatically format PRs created by Pixeebot using Black, add the following GitHub action workflow to your repository:
+To automatically format PRs created by Pixee using Black, add the following GitHub action workflow to your repository:

 ```yaml
 name: Format Pixeebot PRs